camronh/Lottery-Tutorial/PART2.md

 #### 2. Set the [sponsor wallet](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet)

-To pay for the fulfillment of Airnode requests, we'll need to [sponsor the requester](https://docs.api3.org/airnode/v0.7/grp-developers/requesters-sponsors.html), our `Lottery.sol` contract.
+To pay for the fulfillment of Airnode requests, normally we'll need to [sponsor the requester](https://docs.api3.org/airnode/v0.7/grp-developers/requesters-sponsors.html), our `Lottery.sol` contract.
+In this case, if we use the contract address itself as the `sponsorAddress`, it automatically sponsors itself.

  We'll need to make our contract "Ownable".
-That will allow us to restrict access for setting the [`sponsorWallet`](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet) to the contract owner (us).
+That will allow us to restrict access for setting the [`sponsorWallet`](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet) to the contract owner (the wallet/account that deployed the contract).
+Note that `sponsorWallet` is different than a `sponsorAddress`.

-First, import the [`Ownable` contract](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) at the top of the `Lottery.sol` contract:
+First, import the [`Ownable` contract](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) at the top of `Lottery.sol`:

 ```solidity
 import "@api3/airnode-protocol/contracts/rrp/requesters/RrpRequesterV0.sol";